OpenMandrivaAssociation/python-rpmmd/README.md

 # python-rpmmd
-Python module for reading rpm-md repo data from Fedora
+Python module for reading rpm-md repo data ported by itchka@compuserve.com from from Fedora